SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 Response headers:
 - Location: URL for created order

-### GET /orders/{orderno}
+### GET /orders/{orderno}?{query}
+Get information about a specific order.

+Query Parameters:
+- shop: string, required
+    - Shop Id

+Response codes:
+- 200 OK: order and shop found
+- 404 Not Found: if order or shop not found

+Response body:
+- Order

+Response headers:
+- Content-Type: application/json

 ### PUT /orders/{orderno}
 Update the status of an order.
 Typical use case is to update the payment status.
+The shop's identity is inferred from the provided credentials or authorization token respectively, in order to find the correct order entity.

 Request headers:
 - Content-Type: application/json